Évariste Ndayishimiye: Presidency

 Ndayishimiye began his seven-year term on 18 June 2020 and announced his first cabinet on 28 June 2020.
 He reduced the number of cabinet ministers from 21 to 15 and mainly nominated ex-regime hardliners to take up key positions.
 Ndayishimiye's tenure has been noted to have been less isolationist than his predecessor Nkurunziza's, with Ndayishimiye having made four state visits, including a five-day trip to Equatorial Guinea, and also accommodated a state visit by the President of Ethiopia during his first ten months in office.

 Initially, Ndayishimiye was more active than his predecessor in pursuing a stronger response to the COVID-19 pandemic.
 He called the virus the nation's "worst enemy" shortly after taking office.
 In January 2021, he closed national borders, having previously issued a statement which said that anyone bringing COVID-19 into Burundi would be treated as "people bringing weapons to kill Burundians".
 Burundi nonetheless joined Tanzania in February 2021 in being the only African nations to reject vaccines from the COVAX scheme.
 Health minister Thaddée Ndikumana stated that "since more than 95% of patients are recovering, we estimate that the vaccines are not yet necessary".
 Through most of 2021, Burundi apparently made no efforts to procure vaccines—one of only three countries to fail to take this step.
 However, in October 2021, the Burundian government announced that it had received delivery of 500,000 doses of the Chinese Sinopharm BIBP vaccine.

 In December 2022, he attended the United States–Africa Leaders Summit 2022 in Washington, D.C. hosted by US President Joe Biden.

 In July 2023, he attended the 2023 Russia–Africa Summit in Saint Petersburg and met with President of Russia Vladimir Putin.
 In the same month, he attended the opening ceremony of the 2021 Summer World University Games held in Chengdu, China, where on the sidelines of it, he met with General Secretary of the Chinese Communist Party Xi Jinping.

 In December 2023, responding to a reporter's question on Western countries pushing for LGBT rights to be respected, Ndayishimiye stated the homosexuals should be stoned en masse, and that to do so would not be a crime.
 In August 2024, in an Amnesty International report, Amnesty International denounced acts of “intimidation, harassment, arbitrary arrests and detentions” targeting activists, journalists and others by the government of Évariste Ndayishimiye.
 Since 2024 he advocates for private and foreign investment in the tourism branch.

 On 17 July 2025, Ndayishimiye was designated by the African Union as its special envoy to the Sahel region.

+In February 2026, during the 39th Ordinary Session of the African Union Assembly in Addis Ababa, Ndayishimiye was elected Chairperson for the year 2026.